tombarys/roam-depot-nautilus/README.md

 # ꩜ Nautilus for Roam

-Nautilus is a Roam Research extension for stress-free task planning, visually representing tasks and calendar events in the Roam Daily Page, and recognizing task duration variabilities.
+Nautilus is a Roam Research extension for stress-free task planning/tracking, visually representing tasks and calendar events in the Roam Daily Page, and recognizing task duration variabilities.
 This flexible tool uses the present moment as a threshold to dynamically push unfinished tasks into the available time until tonight while keeping them in a user-defined order with user-estimated durations (no AI!).

 This visual approach reduces the feeling of being overwhelmed, enhances task-effort estimating skills, and clearly shows what the feasible tasks are for the rest of the day.
 The spiral shape mirrors one's diminishing energy for creative tasks over a given day.